To learn more about ETFs and how they could to help you achieve your investment goals, visit our Betashares Education Centre.

 - an investor who takes their dividends in cash.

 Source: Bloomberg.
 Hypothetical example provided for illustrative purposes only.
-Past performance is not indicative of future performance.
+Past performance is not indicative of future performance any index or ETF.
+Not a recommendation to make any investment or adopt any investment strategy.
+Inception date of A200 is 7 May 2018.
+Graph shows the performance of the Solactive Australia 200 Index, adjusted for A200’s management fees and costs.
 You cannot invest directly in an index.
-Not a recommendation to make any investment or adopt any investment strategy.

-To put it in dollar terms, a $10,000 investment made at the start of the relevant period would have been worth $24,337 as at 30 June 2021 with DRP, compared to $15,928 with cash dividends, which is attributed to $2,900 cash dividends and $3,028 capital appreciation, in addition to the $10k initial capital outlay.
+To put it in dollar terms, a $10,000 investment made at the start of the relevant period would have been worth $22,147 as at 31 May 2023 with DRP, compared to $14,602 with cash dividends.
 The compounding effect is exponential, the impact of which would be exacerbated over a longer period of time.

 Achieving compounding returns